sahlone/MemoryMappedQueue/README.md

 }
 ```
 ### Building the Application
-The application can be build using gradle build tool to produce a executable/runnable jar that can be located under `build/libs` directory.
+The application can be build using gradle build tool to produce an executable/runnable jar that can be located under `build/libs` directory.
 To just build the application without running it,the included `build.sh` script can be invoked.
 ```
 $ sh build.sh